 CXL is designed to treat Keratoconus, a disease that results in increasing nearsightedness and astigmatism.
 CXL may also be used to treat certain complications after refractive surgery (i.e. LASIK or PRK), primarily Post Lasik Ectasia patients that experience corneal thinning after Refractive Surgery.
 CXL treatment consists of a combination of applying Riboflavin drops, a B vitamin, to the front surface of the eye along with the use of an ultraviolet light.
 CXL has been approved in other parts of the world for multiple years and has now finally been approved in the US this year (2016).
 Dr. Slade was a lead investigator for the FDA Study that gained approval for this procedure.
 While any procedure, even wearing contact lenses, carries some risks, CXL is associated with low risks.
 In the other parts of the world, where CXL has been approved for years, results have been excellent.

 The best first step is to come in to the clinic for a screening evaluation to find out if you are eligible.
 Please visit our corneal crosslinking page to learn more.
 We look forward to seeing you!

-The Raindrop Clinical Study was being conducted at several specialized ophthalmology centers throughout the U.S. Slade & Baker Vision Center was the only site in Houston, TX where the clinical trial had been offered and now, as of August 30th, Dr. Slade will be the first surgeon in the US to perform the procedure outside of the clinical trials which will be live streamed at 10 AM Houston time!
-It was previously referred to as the "Presbylens" study.
+The Raindrop Clinical Study was being conducted at several specialized ophthalmology centers throughout the U.S. Slade & Baker Vision Center was the only site in Houston, TX where the clinical trial had been offered and as of August 30th 2016, Dr. Slade was the first surgeon in the US to perform the procedure outside of the clinical trials which was live streamed!
+This was previously referred to as the “Presbylens” study.